prashan2023/Mern-Ecommerce/README.md

 - Create a deleteUserById routes in Admin Side .
 - Create a getUserById routes in Admin Side.
 - Create a updateById routes in Admin Side.

+# User Management System UI component creation.

+- create a sidebar component.
+- each paticular icon for create a page like a home,cart,shop,...